-Estrogens increase coagulation by activating estrogen receptors in the liver.
-With sufficiently high exposure, this can result in an increase in the risk of blood clots as well as associated cardiovascular complications like heart attack and stroke.
-However, the degree of risk varies depending on the estrogen type, route, and dose.
+Estrogens increase coagulation by activating estrogen receptors in the liver and thereby modulating the production of a variety of circulating coagulation factors.
+With sufficiently high exposure, this can result in an increase in the risk of blood clots as well as coagulation-associated cardiovascular complications like heart attack and stroke.
+However, the degrees of risk vary depending on the estrogen type, route, and dose.
 Non-bioidentical estrogens like ethinylestradiol have greater strength in the liver due to their relative resistance to metabolism and increase blood clot risk more readily than bioidentical estradiol, while oral administration of estradiol results in a first pass through the liver and has greater impact on blood clot risk than non-oral estradiol.
-Physiological estradiol levels with non-oral estradiol have minimal to no risk of blood clots, whereas oral estradiol has significant risk and at high doses may have risk similar to that of the amount of ethinylestradiol in birth control pills.
-Higher estradiol levels with non-oral estradiol appear to have significant risk of blood clots and cardiovascular problems as well, although the risks appear to be lower than with ethinylestradiol-containing birth control pills.
+Physiological estradiol levels with non-oral estradiol appear to have minimal to no risk of blood clots, whereas oral estradiol has significant risk and at high doses may have risk similar to that of the quantity of ethinylestradiol in modern birth control pills.
+Higher estradiol levels with non-oral estradiol seem to have significant risk of blood clots and cardiovascular problems as well, although the risks appear to be lower than with ethinylestradiol-containing birth control pills.
 Absolute risks of blood clots are low but accumulate with time and add up on a population scale.
 In addition, a variety of risk factors, such as age, physical inactivity, concomitant progestogen use, and often-unknown thrombophilic abnormalities, can substantially augment risk.
 Due to their higher risks of blood clots, oral estradiol as well as excessive doses of non-oral estradiol should ideally be avoided in transfeminine people.
 This is particularly applicable in those with risk factors for blood clots.
-In any case, therapeutic considerations for transfeminine people include not only safety but also effectiveness, other factors like cost and convenience, and the natures of alternatives.
+In any case, therapeutic considerations for transfeminine people include not only safety but also effectiveness, other factors like cost and convenience, and the natures of the alternative therapeutic options.

 Estrogens increase coagulation (blood clotting) and the risk of thrombosis, a cardiovascular event otherwise known as a blood clot.
 There are two major types of blood clots, which are categorized depending on whether they happen in a vein or in an artery: (1) venous thrombosis or venous thromboembolism (VTE); and (2) arterial thrombosis.
 VTE is a blood clot in a vein, a blood vessel that carries blood towards the heart.
 It comprises two different subtypes: (1) deep vein thrombosis (DVT), a clot in a vein of the leg or pelvic region; and (2) pulmonary embolism (PE), a clot that has broken free and blocked an artery in the lungs.
 Arterial thrombosis is a blood clot in an artery, a blood vessel that carries blood away from the heart.
 Arterial thrombosis can lead to myocardial infarction (MI; also known as heart attack) or cerebrovascular accident (CVA; also known as stroke).
 Blood clots are major health problems that can cause serious complications and even death.
 Estrogens, via increased coagulation with sufficiently high exposure, have the potential to heighten the risk of both venous and arterial thrombosis and hence to increase all of the aforementioned risks.
 The risk of blood clots with estrogens serves as a limiting factor in their use due to the potential health consequences.